* Former Libyan oil boss could not swim

 * Found dead in the Danube

-VIENNA/LONDON, May 1 (Reuters) - The mysterious drowning of Muammar Gaddafi's former oil boss in Vienna has shaken friends and colleagues, who say they suspect enemies may have hunted down and killed the man who knew more than anyone else about the Libyan dictator's billions.
+VIENNA, May 1 The mysterious drowning of Muammar Gaddafi's former oil boss in Vienna has shaken friends and colleagues, who suspect he was murdered by enemies - who knew he couldn't swim and had reason to want him silenced.

-According to police he drowned, possibly having fallen into the river after a heart attack while on an early morning walk.
+According to police, he died by drowning, possibly having fallen into the river after a heart attack after going for a walk.
 Preliminary autopsy reports show no sign of foul play.

 Friends say he did not know how to swim, and they had warned him to be careful of enemies in his Austrian exile.